LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 * Continued support of issues for which LivePerson has provided a solution that has not been implemented by the customer, or for which data requested from the customer has not been provided.
 * Writing or debugging custom applications without following LivePerson integration guidelines.
 * Dashboards and derived metrics/attributes created by the customer in the [Report Builder](data-reporting-report-builder-report-builder-overview.html).
-* Third party services, products or technology.
-Please let us know if you have questions about a third party tool and we will endeavor to help obtain additional information for you.
+* third-party services, products or technology.
+Please let us know if you have questions about a third-party tool and we will endeavor to help obtain additional information for you.

 ### Engagement channels